PUS234/RelativePathInserter/README.md

-# Relative Path Inserter for Apache NetBeans
+# Relative Path Inserter Plugin for Apache NetBeans

 A lightweight Apache NetBeans plugin to insert relative file paths into editor text.